-The JLAP will contribute towards climate action in combination with:
+The JLAP, to which the Proposed Material Alterations relate, will contribute towards climate action in combination with:

 - The Climate Action Plan that identifies various climate mitigation and/or adaptation actions. - The National Planning Framework, which has identified National Strategic Outcome Objectives 8 "Build Climate Resilience" and 9 "Support the transition to low carbon and clean energy" under National Strategic Outcome 8 "Transition to a Low Carbon and Climate Resilient Society". - The Eastern and Midland Regional Spatial and Economic Strategy that includes various provisions relating to climate action; and - The Laois and Offaly County Development Plans.